Skip to main content

 In 1992, the first Pollution Control Plan (PCP) was completed for the City of Kingston.
 The report focused on identifying and addressing the primary sources of waterfront pollution in the City of Kingston, recognizing that both wastewater and stormwater runoff played a role.
 By this time, the City and neighbouring townships were installing primarily separated sewer systems, which meant that both a dedicated storm runoff collector and wastewater collector were built.
 Some replacement combined sewers were being built in the downtown core of the City, where separated sewers were deemed to be impractical or inappropriate.

-The 1992 PCP ushered in an era of bypass reduction that continues to this day, recognizing that wastewater overflows are a significant contributor to lake and river pollution in the City of Kingston area, particularly adjacent to, or downstream of the combined sewer area downtown.
+The 1992 PCP ushered in an era of bypass reduction that continues to this day, recognizing that wastewater overflows are a significant contributor to lake and river pollution in the City of Kingston area, particularly adjacent to or downstream of the combined sewer area downtown.
 The Pollution Control Plan recommended numerous projects focusing on all manner of reduction techniques, all the while favouring “end-of-pipe” and “conveyance” control projects over "source-control" projects.
 Here is a list of projects that resulted from the findings of the first PCP:

 • CSO storage tanks: